 Participants

 For Experiment 1, 32 participants (22 women), aged between 18-29 years old were tested in total.
 Participants had normal or corrected-to-normal vision.
 Colorblind participants were excluded.
 Four data sets were lost during data transfer, so we ended up with 28 data sets (20 women, 18-33 years old, mean: 24).
-For Experiment 2, we 50estimated the number of participants required to reach a Bayes factor of 10 for either the null or the alternative hypothesis that update is more costly than ignore given the effect size estimated from Experiment 1 using the BFDA49 package in R. Based on the results of the power calculation we collected 62 data sets (37 women, 20-44 years old, mean: 25.6, standard deviation: 4.3).
+For Experiment 2, we sought to replicate the finding that update is more costly than ignore.
+We performed a sequential sampling power calculation using the BFDA49 package in R. We set the minimum sample size to 6050, the maximum to 100 and set the boundary of sampling at a Bayes Factor of 10 for either the null or the alternative hypothesis given the effect size estimated from Experiment 1.
+We collected 62 data sets (37 women, 20-44 years old, mean: 25.6, standard deviation: 4.3), at which sample size the boundary was already reached.
 The study was approved by the local ethics committee (CMO region Arnhem/Nijmegen, The Netherlands, CMO2001/095) and all participants provided written informed consent, according to the declaration of Helsinki.

 Exclusion criteria